 - Current Emergency First Aid with CPR (Community Care) is required

-- CPI (Non Violent Crisis Intervention), Suicide Intervention and Safe Food Handling training will be provided in-house
+- CPI (Non Violent Crisis Intervention), Suicide Awareness (safeTALK) and Safe Food Handling training will be provided in-house

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES:

-- Demonstrated knowledge and ability to interact effectively and support youth with special needs, including supporting youth with cognitive and global developmental delays with limited communication
+- Demonstrated knowledge and ability to interact effectively and support youth with challenging behaviours and special needs, including supporting youth with cognitive and global developmental delays with limited communication

 - Demonstrated ability to respond appropriately to frustrations in communication that increase challenging behaviors.